 A musical version of James Hilton’s classic novel, starring Peter O’Toole and Petula Clark.

-A shy and dedicated teacher struggles to develop a rapport with his pupils.
-But one day he meets a beautiful singer and his life is transformed.
+Arthur “Chips” Chipping (Peter O’Toole) is a shy and dedicated teacher who struggles to develop a rapport with his pupils.
+But one day, he meets beautiful singer and actress Katherine Bridges (Petula Clark).
+She renounces the artificial world of the theatre to become his wife, happily transforming not only her life but his as well.

 The fact that John Williams and Leslie Bricusse were also nominated for best score is even more preposterous as the songs in this musical adaptation are simply shocking.